vivacitylabs/vivacity-proto-buffet/README.md

 Key fields:
 - `top_left`, `bottom_right`, `center_center`, `center_center`, `top_right`, `bottom_left`: the locations of the various points of the detection box containing the object.
 - `detection_class`: the classification of the object.
 Note that if this `DetectionBox` message is within a TrackHead, this will be the same as the `track_class` from the outer message.
-- `occupancy_zone_points`: points which are located within a detection box which are used to determine whether a detected
+- `occupancy_zone_points`: points which are located within a detection box which are used to determine whether a detected object counts as "within" a zone or not.
+Eg: 6 points located in the lower half of a vechicle's detection box, 4 of which must be within a zone to contribute to that zone's occupancy.
+- `hashed_anpr_plate`:  hashed contents of a license plate.
+- `anpr_plate`: raw contents of a license plate.

 ### Zonal Features
 This message contains data from a zone-oriented (rather than detected-object-oriented) perspective.
 Ie: it's a list of things happening inside a zone (eg a pedestrian waiting area), rather than a list of things that are true about an object (eg a pedestrian walking on a path).